VOLTTRON/volttron/services/ops/EmailerAgent/README.md

 =======

 The Emailer agent allows an instance of the VOLTTRON platform to send email.
-When used in combination with the Alert agent alerts from unpublished configured devices will automatically be sent.
-In addition, agents are able to send emails directly through the pubsub interface.
+When used in combination with the Alert agent, alerts from unpublished configured devices will automatically be sent.
+In addition, agents are able to send emails directly through the pub/sub interface.

-Agents needing to send an email through the instance can do so by sending the following header and message to the "emailer" topic.
-The Emailer agent monitors the "platform_send_email" topic.
+Agents needing to send an email through the instance can do so by sending the following header and message to the `platform/send_email` topic which is monitored by the Emailer agent.
 The following is the expected payload for the message body and the optional header.